caranuial/LogAnalysis/README.md

 Copy files into your local vagrant folder.

-Copy Udacity DB file into your local vagrant folder (file is uncluded).
+Copy Udacity DB file into your local vagrant folder (file not included).

 Run Bash, navigate to your vagrant folder.